 Erythema and pain localized to the bite suggest infection.
 Tenderness along the course of a tendon suggests spread to the tendon sheath.
 Pain worsening significantly with motion suggests infection of a joint or tendon sheath.

-Empiric antibiotics for outpatient treatment usually include monotherapy with amoxicillin/clavulanate 500 mg po tid or combined therapy with a penicillin 500 mg po qid (for E. corrodens, P. multocida, streptococci, and anaerobes) plus either a cephalosporin (eg, cephalexin 500 mg po qid) or semisynthetic penicillin (eg, dicloxacillin 500 mg po qid) for staphylococci.
+Empiric antibiotics for outpatient treatment usually include monotherapy with amoxicillin/clavulanate 500 mg orally 3 times a day or combined therapy with penicillin 500 mg orally 4 times a day (for E. corrodens, P. multocida, streptococci, and anaerobes) plus either a cephalosporin (eg, cephalexin 500 mg orally 4 times a day) or semisynthetic penicillin (eg, dicloxacillin 500 mg orally 4 times a day) for staphylococci.
 In areas where MRSA is prevalent, trimethoprim/sulfamethoxazole, clindamycin, doxycycline, or linezolid should be used instead of a cephalosporin.
-If the patient is allergic to penicillin, clindamycin 300 mg po q 6 h can be used.
+If the patient is allergic to penicillin, clindamycin 300 mg orally every 6 hours can be used.

 The hand should be splinted in the functional position and elevated.

 Splint in the functional position (20-degree wrist extension, 60-degree metacarpophalangeal joint flexion, slight interphalangeal joint flexion)

 Noninfected bite wounds may require surgical debridement and prophylaxis with 50% of the dose of antibiotic used to treat infected wounds.